PaddlePaddle/PaddleOCR/doc/doc_en/algorithm_rec_robustscanner_en.md

 <a name="4-1"></a>
 ### 4.1 Python Inference
-First, the model saved during the RobustScanner text recognition training process is converted into an inference model. ( [Model download link]() ), you can use the following command to convert:
+First, the model saved during the RobustScanner text recognition training process is converted into an inference model. you can use the following command to convert:

 ```
 python3 tools/export_model.py -c configs/rec/rec_r31_robustscanner.yml -o Global.pretrained_model={path/to/weights}/best_accuracy  Global.save_inference_dir=./inference/rec_r31_robustscanner